Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *a) Nova Corporation Property includes, but is not limited to, Test Subjects, Vehicles, and crafted utilities (e.g. chairs or crates).*

-*b) All Nova Corporation Personnel are disallowed to issue unnecessary insults with an offensive tone to other personnel.*
+*b) Although 'banter' may be the intention, All Nova Corporation Personnel are disallowed to issue needless remarks with a hurtful and offensive tone to other personnel.*

 2) Discussion, Hinting, and Distribution of restricted material are strictly prohibited in an area where personnel with no access to said material is present or could be present.